-It did miss us, the first night, but on the evening of the 20th CalFire lit a backfire, that they lost control of as the wind shifted, and a fierce fire raged down the main road, consuming everything its path.
+It did miss us, the first night, but on the evening of the 20th CalFire lit a backfire, that they lost control of as the wind shifted, and a fierce fire raged down Alba Road, consuming everything its path.
 The hay barn, workshop, well and spring water infrastructure, and devastatingly the buck barns were burned to the ground, including the wethers penned within.
 There was almost no sign of the enclosure, the roof completely collapsed, and just a concrete slab remained.
 The glass windows in the hay barn were melted into blobs of blue glass due to the intensity of the fire.

 I will forever be heartbroken at losing any animals to this monstrous fire.
 I try to console myself with the fact that so many were safely evacuated, but any loss was one loss too many, and unacceptable.
 Of the seven lost, my wether, my special sweet snuggly cool dude, Jack, succumbed to the smoke and flames.
 I am devastated, and heartbroken Jack didn’t make the last trailer out. along with his best buddy Danny, Felix and Oscar, Licorice, Star, and Chip.
 While our breeding program, 10 years of effort was salvaged, it doesn’t make their loss any less heartbreaking.
 Pictured: Jack (2014-2020).